testfairy/docs/docs/0531_Bug_Tracking/01_JIRA_Cloud.md

 # Connect TestFairy to JIRA Cloud

 ## 1. Create a JIRA API token
-Please note that this first step is optional, if you choose to use username and password instead of API Token, continue to step 2.

 1.1 log in to [https://id.atlassian.com/manage/api-tokens#](https://id.atlassian.com/manage/api-tokens#) and click on "Create API token"